Agents

 These agents are not only task-oriented but can also collaborate amongst themselves.
 Once a goal is set, they autonomously collaborate to achieve the desired outcomes.

-Consider, for instance, a smart bot analysing a salesperson's performance and then collaborating with an L&D programme bot to create personalised upskilling plans ready for human approval.
+Consider, for instance, a smart bot analyzing a salesperson's performance and then collaborating with an L&D program bot to create personalized upskilling plans ready for human approval.

 Each agent represents a specific use case and purpose.
 Often, an agent can be built for a task or role.
 They can provide answers to any queries, if they have been connected to the right data sources, and execute tasks that align with their role.